juhikushwah/kmeans-pca-lda-implementation/README.md

 Read(for dataset information) - https://archive.ics.uci.edu/ml/datasets/optical+recognition+of+handwritten+digits

-Test set: optdigits.tes
+-Test set: optdigits.tes

-Training set: optdigits.tra
+-Training set: optdigits.tra

 They have been uploaded in the repository as well.